jeffkole/jackson-module-unitsofmeasure/README.md

 jackson-module-unitsofmeasure
 =============================

+This project is no longer actively maintained.
+Please refer to https://github.com/unitsofmeasurement/jackson-module-unitsofmeasure in its place.

 Contains custom serializers and deserializers for org.unitsofmeasure classes.

 This was built with a custom `5.0-opower` version of JScience, which is provided in a local Maven repository, located in the